JonWakefield/Anvil-Web-App/README.md

 password: Hello

-### Having the crediential changes take effect
+### Have Db Credientials take effect:
+To have changes to the database credientials take effect, the previous project build must be deleted and started ned.
     1. Navigate to the projects directory.
 (By default this is ~/Desktop/local_website)
     2. run: './build.sh'
-    NOTE: This will create a whole new project, replacing all previous data.

 ## Contributions: